Build a sidecar in your story

 You've successfully configured a series of web map views in a sidecar block.
 The scrolling transitions of this block guide your readers through the mapped data with a smooth experience.
 Scroll back and forth through your sidecar to see this in action.

-For more instructions on configuring your story, see the Get to Know ArcGIS StoryMaps tutorial series to discover the ins and outs of the ArcGIS StoryMaps builder.
+To learn more about configuring a story, see the Get to Know ArcGIS StoryMaps tutorial series to discover the ins and outs of the ArcGIS StoryMaps builder.
 For questions and tips, you can also visit Esri Community.

 You can find more tutorials in the tutorial gallery.